serverlescast/aws-nodejs/lambda/readme.md

-# Basic cli app for working with s3 buckets
+# Basic cli app for working with lambda

 ### Pre-requests